What is Speed to Lead & How to Improve It

 • Intercom

-Sales engagement platforms bring all these elements together, allowing sales teams to work on multi-channel, personalized outreach campaigns at scale.
+Sales engagement platforms bring all these elements together to improve sales process efficiency, allowing sales teams to work on multi-channel, personalized outreach campaigns at scale.

-By strategically implementing these tools, sales teams can create a tech stack that helps them be fast, relevant, and effective in their outreach.
+By strategically implementing these tools, your sales team can create a tech stack that helps them be fast, relevant, and effective in their outreach.

 Recommended tools: